microsoft/code-with-engineering-playbook/sprint-planning/estimation/readme.md

-# Estimation
+# Goals for Estimation

-When a team adopts agile, the process of estimating new work becomes more effective.
-Over time, as the team works together, they get a sense for how to approach the stories and the effort that will be required to complete each story.
+When a team adopts agile, as the team works together, the process of estimating new work becomes more effective.
+Over time, they get a sense for how their team approaches the stories and the effort that will be required to complete each story.
 With a few successful sprints completed, the team can start to see patterns of success and where the team has had failures.
 The team can start to look at their velocity against their estimates and begin to predict with greater accuracy what effort will be needed to complete the next story.

+If the makeup of the team is regularly changing, the process of estimation becomes challenging as the patterns that drive the estimation process also change.
+Initially, it will take three to five or more sprints to find a good rhythm to the team estimations.
+When the team changes to a new project or a team is reorganized to join with another team, the estimation model is essentially reset and a new baseline must be formed.

 ## Sizing